gvwilson/thirdbit/src/fiction/santas/outline.md

     meets Zubi;
     they become friends;
     they try to escape,
-    ut their escape turns out to be a trap (a test of whether they're actually trying to "get better");
+    but their escape turns out to be a trap (a test of whether they're actually trying to "get better");
     Finner is moved to a more secure part of The Building.

 -   Chapter 15:
     Finner's darkest moment (relentlessly cheerful attempts to "fix" him);
+    realizes that The Building's staff are anti-flip zealots and are training a robot to replace him;
-    visit from Gran-Granna Tumbly, who believes she is helping him;
+    gets a visit from Gran-Granna Tumbly, who knows all about the robots;
-    he tells her he has put the pieces together and knows that Subway Santa was her partner;
+    he tells her he has put the pieces together and knows that Shady Ann was her wife;
+    she reveals that Shady Ann isn't just learning to make things now—she was always a flip, and in fact invented the robot technology;
-    she delivers a table from Santa Hotep that includes a secret message.
+    she delivers a book about gardening from Santa Greenwood and another book about great thefts in history from Santa Hood;
+    Finner discovers a note in the former.

 -   Chapter 16:
     Finner escapes but Zubi doesn't come with him;
     met by Greenwood and Hood;
     Greenwood thinks that Finner reached out to *them*;
     reveals that they were being chased at the start because they had just kidnapped a flip and delivered him to The Building;
-    ambushed by Gran-Granna's zealots;
+    they are ambushed by Gran-Granna's zealots.
-    Greenwood realizes that Hood has betrayed him (a loyalty test: the message in the table leg was too easy to find);
-    Hood reveals that she has been increasingly worried by Greenwood's gardening ("you're making planter boxes! what are you going to make next?");
-    Hotep's cats show up.

 -   Chapter 17:
-    fight reveals that the cats are robots;
+    Greenwood realizes that Hood has betrayed him: she suggested the message in the gardening book as a loyalty test;
+    Hood reveals that she has been increasingly worried by Greenwood ("you're making planter boxes! what are you going to make next?");
+    Hotep's cats show up;
-    Greenwood sacrifices himself to help Finner escape to Hotep's world (deeply wounded by Hood's betrayal but won't leave her);
+    Greenwood sacrifices himself to help Finner escape to Hotep's world;
-    Finner finds RoboClaus waiting for him.
+    Finner finds the Elfabot waiting for him with Hotep.

 -   Chapter 18:
-    conversation with Hotep, who has finally decided to pick sides (his original cats died long ago, Subway Santa made robotic replacements);
+    conversation with Hotep, who has finally decided to pick sides (he rather enjoys making furniture);
-    RoboClaus reveals that Subway Santa is dying of radiation, old age, and heartbreak;
+    the Elfabot reveals that Shady Ann is dying of radiation, old age, and heartbreak;
-    Subway Santa hoped Hotep could arrange an attempt at reconciliation with Tumbly before the end;
+    Shady Ann hoped Hotep could arrange an attempt at reconciliation with Tumbly before the end;
-    Hotep in turn hoped that Finner could help make the connection ("she really does care about you");
+    Hotep in turn hoped that Finner could help make the connection, saying, "She really does care about you";
-    RoboClaus denies replacing people with robots,
-    reveals that Tumbly has made up that story to get people on her side in the anti-flip campaign ("Told your parents it had happened to you");
-    robots are trying to help the flips because they are so outnumbered;
+    Finner replies, "No, she cares about who she thinks I'm supposed to be";
     Tumbly and her forces attack (echo of the robots' attack in Chapter 3).

 -   Chapter 19:
-    Finner uses the wherever to go back to Subway Santa's world to get help;
+    Finner uses the wherever to go back to Shady Ann's world to get help;
-    finds the workshop has mostly been destroyed by Santazilla;
-    one last conversation with Subway Santa, who gives Finner a letter for Tumbly before dying;
+    one last conversation with Shady Ann, who gives Finner a letter for Tumbly before dying;
     Finner leads Santazilla through the wherever into Hotep's world, where it scatters Tumbly's forces;
-    Finner points the zap gun at Tumbly and forces her to take the letter (turns out to be the photo with "I loved what we made together" written on the back);
+    Finner points the zap gun at Tumbly and forces her to take the letter;
+    turns out to be the photo with "I loved what we made together" written on the back;
     Tumbly discards it (showing that she won't change her mind);
     Tumbly asks, "Do you really want to be an elf?";
     Finner responds, "I don't know, but I want the chance to find out";